nomeata/screen-message/README.md

    Define a different color to use for the foreground of the text  to  display  than black.
-The text string can be in any of the forms accepted by XParseColor; these include name for a color from rgb.txt, such as DarkSlateGray, or a hex specifica‐ tion such as #3050b2 or #35b.
+The text string can be in any of the forms accepted by XParseColor; these include name for a color from rgb.txt, such as DarkSlateGray, or a hex specification such as #3050b2 or #35b.

  * `-b`, `--background=colordesc`